mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

-Those who might challenge the authority of the Grand Steppelord are either eliminated or exiled to frontier regions and reabsorbed into mainstream K’kree society after a few hundred years or collapse due to internal dissent.
+Those who might challenge the authority of the Grand Steppelord are either eliminated or exiled to frontier regions and reabsorbed into mainstream K'kree society after a few hundred years or collapse due to internal dissent.
 At the present time there is one such group of major importance – known as the Lords of Thunder

-- and possibly other, smaller polities along the fringes of K’kree space.
+- and possibly other, smaller polities along the fringes of K'kree space.
 It is widely thought that these exiled groups serve a similar purpose in the grand scheme as casteless males do in a herd – predators will fall on them first, in which case nothing has been lost.

-K’kree Language
+K'kree Language
-The K’kree language, like their society, is wrapped up in tradition to the point where it changes only imperceptibly over time.
-This has advantages; all K’kree speak the same language with virtually no cultural drift despite living on worlds dozens of parsecs apart.
-On the other hand, K’kree routinely use archaic phrases in a context that did not exist when their language was formulated, leading to sometimes clumsy and roundabout wording.
-The introduction of words from other languages is anathema to K’kree, no matter how much simpler the situation would be if they are adopted.
+The K'kree language, like their society, is wrapped up in tradition to the point where it changes only imperceptibly over time.
+This has advantages; all K'kree speak the same language with virtually no cultural drift despite living on worlds dozens of parsecs apart.
+On the other hand, K'kree routinely use archaic phrases in a context that did not exist when their language was formulated, leading to sometimes clumsy and roundabout wording.
+The introduction of words from other languages is anathema to K'kree, no matter how much simpler the situation would be if they are adopted.

-The K’kree language includes a number of glottal stops, clicks and other sounds suited to K’kree mouthparts but difficult for most other species to pronounce.
-This is a source of pride to most K’kree, who see their native tongue as too good for anyone but them to use.
+The K'kree language includes a number of glottal stops, clicks and other sounds suited to K'kree mouthparts but difficult for most other species to pronounce.
+This is a source of pride to most K'kree, who see their native tongue as too good for anyone but them to use.

-The K’kree call their language !xeng’ri but since most humans and other intelligent species cannot even pronounce its name, it is typically known by the title of its commonest dialect.
-Thus most humans think the K’kree tongue is named Raxkiir and may be unaware that this is a dialect of the true K’kree language.
+The K'kree call their language !xeng'ri but since most humans and other intelligent species cannot even pronounce its name, it is typically known by the title of its commonest dialect.
+Thus most humans think the K'kree tongue is named Raxkiir and may be unaware that this is a dialect of the true K'kree language.

 THE MILITARY
-All K’kree males have an obligation to serve as warriors for a time upon coming of age.
-It is usually during this period that a young K’kree establishes his status and demonstrates fitness to lead a family or hold an important position within one.
-Not all K’kree warriors serve in the armed forces of the Two Thousand Worlds, however.
+All K'kree males have an obligation to serve as warriors for a time upon coming of age.
+It is usually during this period that a young K'kree establishes his status and demonstrates fitness to lead a family or hold an important position within one.
+Not all K'kree warriors serve in the armed forces of the Two Thousand Worlds, however.
 Some are taken into the service of a clanlord or Steppelord where they may be soldiers or bodyguards depending on the needs of their master.

-A K’kree enters his military service at a level determined by his caste.
+A K'kree enters his military service at a level determined by his caste.
 Servants make up the rank-and-file, merchants begin training to become low-level leaders (equivalent to a sergeant or junior lieutenant in human